Rani of Jhansi: Widowhood and annexation

 Lakshmibai fought the decision through diplomatic channels.
 She initiated conversations with Major Ellis, a sympathetic local Company official, and engaged John Lang, an Australian lawyer, to represent her.
 She wrote multiple appeals to Dalhousie, outlining previous British treaties with Jhansi in 1803, 1817, and 1842 which recognised the rajas of Jhansi as legitimate rulers.
 She also cited specific terminology and Hindu shastra tradition to argue that Damodar Rao should be entitled to the throne.
 Dalhousie bluntly rejected these appeals without refuting the arguments contained within, but still the Rani persisted: her final appeals concluded that the annexation constituted a "gross violation ... of treaties" and that Jhansi was reduced to "subjection, dishonour, and poverty".
 (Note: Mukherjee notes that of a long line of Indian rulers whose sovereignty had been usurped by the British since Mir Qasim in 1763, the Rani was "probably the first" to present arguments directly to the Company.)

 None of these appeals came to fruition, and Jhansi lapsed to the Company in May 1854.
 Granted a lifetime pension of five thousand rupees per month (or £6,000 yearly) by the new Company superintendent of Jhansi, Captain Alexander Skene, Lakshmibai was required to vacate the fort but allowed to keep the two-storey palace; she was also granted immunity to British courts.
 The Company however deemed her liable for 36,000 rupees of debt Gangadhar Rao had incurred.
 Through her lawyer, the Rani argued that these debts were the responsibility of the state and thus had been assumed by the British during the annexation.
 The issue was never resolved.
 Other disagreements included the 1854 lifting of the ban on cattle slaughter in Jhansi, the British occupation of a temple outside the town, and of course the continued foreign rule.

 Later songs and poems retell Lakshmibai's defiant mantra, "I will never give up my Jhansi!", which she is traditionally said to have cried during this period.
-She continued to train her all-female regiment, and paraded them on horseback through the town.
+She continued to train her all-female regiment, if it existed, and paraded them on horseback through the town.
 Roy has argued that her quiet displays of religious virtue, in scrupulously visiting her temple twice-weekly and devoutly respecting tradition, allowed her more unconventional habits to become generally accepted even by conservative Hindu priests.
 She may have proposed that she return to Varanasi; the Company, worrying that the negative economic and social effects on Jhansi would be too great, declined.